esphome/esphome-docs/components/ota.rst

 This platform is used by both the ESPHome dashboard as well as the command line interface (CLI) (via ``esphome run ...``) to install firmware onto supported devices.

-In addition to updates, ESPHome also supports a "safe mode" to help with recovery if/when updates don't work as expected.
+In addition to OTA updates, ESPHome also supports a "safe mode" to help with recovery if/when updates don't work as expected.
+This is automatically enabled by this component, but it maybe be disabled if desired.
 See :doc:`/components/safe_mode` for details.

 .. code-block:: yaml